 Have you ever dreamed of waking up and instantly falling under the spell of a man wearing a horse’s head, as did the Fairy Queen Titania in Shakespeare’s A Midsummer Night’s Dream?
 Or, like a child, dreamily circling a carousel in the saddle of a steed, grasping its reins?
 Even perhaps galloping ’round a golden meadow with a colorfully painted horse’s head atop a pogo stick?

-Well, then, Human Horse Races may rouse your vivid imagination, 1:00-4:00 PM on Thanksgiving Day in Easton Park, 3141 Toulouse St., Mid-City, as participants will be entreated to pair up and impersonate either a jockey or a horse and race together to the finish line.
+Well, then, Human Horse Races may rouse your vivid imagination.
 Human Horse Races is a community event intended to support injured or retired horses while having a jolly good time.